Hkattelu/Synapse/docs/electron/outline.md

 - `contextIsolation: true` (enabled)
 - `nodeIntegration: false` (disabled)
+- `sandbox: true` (enabled) — renderer runs in a sandboxed environment; only the preload bridge is privileged.
-- Preload is the only bridge; keep it minimal and namespaced: `window.SynapseFS`.
+- Preload is the only bridge; keep it minimal and namespaced: `window.SynapseFS` (the object is frozen at runtime and typed as readonly).
 - IPC channel allow-list: restrict to the channels enumerated below.
 - Do not use the deprecated `remote` module.
-- External links open in the system browser (basic hardening to avoid new windows executing arbitrary content).
+- External links open in the system browser; in-window navigations to `http(s)` are blocked via `will-navigate` to protect the preload surface.
 - Content Security Policy (CSP): keep current web CSP; tighten in packaging pass if needed.

 Renderer-facing API surface (preload)